 Registration

 The OCSWSSW offers registration for social service workers and social workers.
 They employ an individual called a “Registrar” who is given great administrative powers to determine whether an applicant should be registered, remain registered, or have their registration suspended.
-Both professions are similarly defined by the Social Work and Social Service Work Act, 1998 as a person who assess and treats individual, interpersonal, and societal problems.
+Both professions are similarly defined by the Social Work and Social Service Work Act, 1998 as a person who assesses and treats individual, interpersonal, and societal problems.
 The only difference between the two is that social workers also diagnose.
 After completing all requisite education and examination for their respective profession, an applicant must meet the following criteria to be entitled to registration:

 The Registrar will refuse to issue a certificate of registration if they have reasonable grounds to believe that the above noted requirements have not been met or that the past conduct of an applicant affords grounds for the belief that they will not perform their duties in accordance with the law.